DangerousPrototypes/BusPirate5-firmware/readme.md

 - Just one button - 18 party LEDs but just one button!
 - 1-Wire, I2C, SPI, UART, MIDI, serial LEDs supported, more to come!

 Bus Pirate 5 is the universal serial interface tool designed by hackers, for hackers.
 It's crammed full of hardware and firmware features to make probing chips pleasant and easy.

+## Build

+This project uses `cmake` as the build system, so building the project only takes 2 steps:
+1. project configuration (needs to be ran once, or when you want to change configuration).
+    `cmake -S . -B build`
+    you may want to add the flag `-DPICO_SDK_PATH=/path/to/pico-sdk` if you want to use pico-sdk that is in your local path.
+2. project build
+    `cmake --build ./build --target bus_pirate5_rev10`
+    you may set `bus_pirate5_rev10` to `bus_pirate5_rev8` if the have the development version.

+### patching pico SDK
+By default, pico-sdk assumes that we have 2MB of flash available, and there is no way to configure different flash size.
+In reality, buspirate5 has 16MB of flash, if we want to fully utilize the available flash, we need to do the following modifications (currently it is not needed because buspirate5 firmware size is less than 2MB).

+1. open file `src/rp2_common/pico_standard_link/memmap_default.ld`
+2. change the line:
+    `FLASH(rx) : ORIGIN = 0x10000000, LENGTH = 2048k`
+    to:
+    `FLASH(rx) : ORIGIN = 0x10000000, LENGTH = 16384k`
+3. save the file and locally commit the change.

+### Building LGPL3 protected component
+**NOTE** by doing the following you are accepting LGPL3 license terms, and you are obligated to distribute the binaries and this code base under LGPL3 license and terms.

+To compile the firmware with LGPL3 components, simply add the following flags to the configuration step above:
+`-DUSE_LGPL3=YES -DLEGACY_ANSI_COLOURS_ENABLED=YES`